Sun Yat-sen once plotted the overthrow of China’s Manchu dynasty here at number 36, and during Prohibition, this was the site of turf...

 Chinese Telephone Exchange

-California's earliest adopters of advanced technology weren't in Silicon Valley but right here in Chinatown.
-This triple-decker tiled...
+California's earliest adopters of advanced technology weren't Silicon Valley programmers but Chinatown switchboard operators.
+This...

 Vintage red neon promises evenings worthy of WWII sailors on shore leave.
 Drink in the atmosphere, but stick to basic well drinks and...